iamharshit13/100DaysCodeChallange/README.md

 # 30th Day
   Learnt to create and manage project in Angular.
 Started learning ##HTML+CSS+JAVASCRIPT+TYPECRIPT+ANGULAR also learnt to create this basic SMS Sender in python
+# 31st Day.
+  Revision day.
+Completed 1 month of consistent coding.
+Revised all that I've learnt.